Melrose Abbey: Cistercian abbey

 One of the earliest accounts of the Magna Carta agreement reached at Runnymede in 1215 is found in the Chronicle of Melrose Abbey.
 Melrose was located on one of the main roads running from Edinburgh to the south making it particularly vulnerable to attack.
 In 1322, the town was attacked by the army of Edward II of England, and much of the abbey was destroyed.
 It was rebuilt by order of King Robert the Bruce, with Sir James Douglas being the principal auditor of finance for the project.
 In 1385, the abbey was burned by the army of Richard II of England, "partly because of support for the Avignon Pope Clement VII" he forced the army of Robert II of Scotland back to Edinburgh.
 It was rebuilt over a period of about 100 years – construction was still unfinished when James IV visited in 1504.

 From 1541, the abbacy was held by a series of commendators.
 In 1544, as English armies raged across Scotland in an effort to force the Scots to marry the infant Mary, Queen of Scots to the son of Henry VIII, the abbey was again badly damaged and was never fully repaired.
 On 29 September 1549 an English soldier discovered the pyx that had been suspended over the high altar and gave it to the Earl of Rutland.
 War damage led to its decline as a working monastery.
 The last abbot was James Stuart (an illegitimate son of James V), who died in 1557.
 In 1590, Melrose's last monk died.

 The abbey withstood one final assault, and some of its walls still show the marks of cannon fire after having been bombarded by Oliver Cromwell's troops during the Wars of the Three Kingdoms.
 In 1618, a portion of the abbey's church was converted into a parish church for the surrounding town.
 A plain vault was inserted into the crossing, removing the original ribbed vaulting in the central section.
-It was used until 1810 when a new church was erected in the town.
+It was used until 1810, when a new church was erected in the town.
 In 1812, a stone coffin was exhumed from the aisle in the abbey's south chancel.
-Some speculated the remains were those of Michael Scot, the philosopher and "wizard."
+Some speculated the remains were those of Michael Scot, the philosopher and "wizard".

 At the beginning of the nineteenth century, Sir Walter Scott was appointed Sheriff-Depute of Roxburghshire.
-In 1822, with the financial assistance of the Duke of Buccleuch, Sir Walter supervised the extensive repair work that was to preserve the ruins.
-In 1918, the duke gave the ruins to the state, by which time the abbey had undergone further restoration and repair.
+Sir Walter supervised the extensive repair work funded by the Duke of Buccleuch that was to preserve the ruins.
+In 1918, the duke gave the ruins to the state.
 It is now in the care of Historic Environment Scotland.